 Back in the early 1990s, a group of keen family historians with British Gypsy ancestors first met at a Gypsy family history conference organised by the historian and author, the late David Smith.
 Until that moment we’d all thought that we were pretty much alone in trying to trace our travelling ancestors and that there was no-one out there to learn from or share our experiences, trials and tribulations with.

 Two of the conference delegates – Janet Keet-Black and Alan McGowan – had already been in touch with each other and together had created a database of Gypsy family history information.
 Inspired by them, we decided to launch the Romany and Traveller Family History Society in late 1994.
 It was the first of its kind in Britain: a family history society especially for people with Romany Gypsy, Traveller and Fairground roots.
 And we’re still going strong.

-Janet and Alan were two of the founder members of the Society and have been actively involved in its management and progress since Day One.
+Janet and Alan were two of the founder members of the Society and were actively involved in its management and progress from Day One.
 In 2012, in recognition of her contribution to the Society, we invited Janet to become our Society’s Honorary Vice President.
 And Alan continued to be a tireless member of our Committee from 1994 until his death in June 2017.

 And where to now?

 Our quest has been the same since the start.
 We’re a friendly crowd who like nothing better than bringing together other like-minded people and helping them to research their family trees, find out about their heritage and share know-how and information.